paillave/Etl.Net/README.md

 ## Development status :construction:

-> [!IMPORTANT]
-> This library is still under development, don't use it on production environment yet as its api structure is subject for changes.
+> :warning: This library is still under development, don't use it on production environment yet as its api structure is subject for changes.
 This explains its alpha version.
 > The first beta release is expected once it starts to be a decent candidate to replace SSIS for common use cases, and when common bugs are solved.

 ## Documentation :construction: